Les Invalides, Paris. Photo credit Angela Perez

 Online Exhibit Assignment

 Assignment: Using Weebly, a free website creation tool, you are to create an online exhibit, just as if you were creating a digital exhibition for a museum, library, archive or historical society.
-You may use a different website tool; just let your instructor know.
+You may use a different website tool for your exhibit project, such as one of those listed here.
+Just be sure to let your instructor know.

 You might be wondering what exactly is an online exhibit?
 Museums, libraries, archives, associations all publish digital exhibits on the web these days, and these exhibits allow organizations to bring the public's attention to important or interesting objects and stories from their collections.
+See for example, the 1906 San Francisco Earthquake and Fire exhibit at the National Archives.
 Thus, an online exhibit is both informational yet also a public relations tool.

 There are many online exhibitions available at any particular time, here are just a few great examples--the top ones in the list have been created by students.
 Of course some of these are more complicated than others, but notice how each exhibit features specific, individual objects.